port-labs/port-docs/docs/exporters/github-exporter/exporting-issues.md

 In this tutorial, we will export issues from GitHub and create matching Port Entities!

-1. Create a `issue` Blueprint and `port-app-config.yml` configuration file.
+1. Create an `issue` Blueprint and `port-app-config.yml` configuration file.

-To export your GitHub `Issues` to Port, you can use the following Port Blueprints definitions, and `port-app-config.yml`:
+To export your GitHub `Issues` to Port, you can use the following Port Blueprint definition, and `port-app-config.yml`:

 <details>
 <summary> Issue Blueprint </summary>